Behavioral Sciences Definitions

 Answer:

-- It is universal in all human society
+- The nuclear family is universal in all human society

 - Consists of

-- Married couple & their children while they are still dependents
+- Married couple and their children while they are still dependents

 Question 2.
 Intelligence Quotient.